anthonycosgrave/js13k2023/README.md

 # js13k2023 - The Horde!
 The Horde!
 The Horde!
-My entry for the 2023 js13kgames.com competition the theme was "13th Century".
+My entry for the 2023 js13kgames.com competition.
+The theme was "13th Century".

 It was made over a 4 day period leading up to the submission deadline on September 13th 2023.